collopy/collopy.github.io/presentations/_posts/2020-07-23-from-high-volts.md

 venue: "Caltech"
 link: "https://www.youtube.com/watch?v=457ILVhEsso&t=1m41s"
 medium: video
-tags: Caltech physics technology laboratories engineering science
+tags: Caltech physics technology laboratories engineering science California
 ---

 Last year, Caltech rededicated a building on its campus following a major renovation.
 The Alfred P. Sloan Laboratory for Mathematics and Physics became the Ronald and Maxine Linde Hall of Mathematics and Physics.
 Linde Hall occupies a structure which is now 97 years old and has evolved over that time with the disciplines of physics, mathematics, and electrical engineering.